 A long-term investment objective of the combined Pools is to achieve a total rate of return, net of fees and inflation, which provides for a sustainable spending rate established separately by the Board.

-The intermediate term (i.e. five years) and longer term (i.e. ten years) investment objective of the combined Pools is to outperform a broad, policy index and median return of an appropriate peer universe.
+Over the long term, an additional investment objective is for the Pools to outperform a broad, policy index and median return of an appropriate peer universe.
 The benchmarks and asset classes for each Pool are defined in the Appendix.